edoardo-aba/ee-assignment_2/README.md

-﻿Certainly!
-Here is the complete content for your `.md` file with all the setup steps:

-\# Experiment Assignment Project

 This project is a full-stack web application designed to manage and analyze experiments.
 It is composed of two main components: